Manage Azure Migrate projects at scale with Azure Lighthouse

 3. The user then performs steps for discovery and assessment.
 The on-premises VMs will be discovered and assessed within the migration project created in the managing tenant, then migrated from there.

 If you are managing multiple customers in the same Hyper-V host, you can discover all workloads at once.
-Customer-specific VMs can be selected in the same group, then an assessment can be created, and migration can be performed by selecting the appropriate customer's subscription as the target destination.
-There is no need to limit the discovery scope, and you can maintain a full overview of all customer workloads in one migration project.
+You can select customer-specific VMs in the same group, and then create an assessment.
+Migration is performed by selecting the appropriate customer's subscription as the target destination.
+There's no need to limit the discovery scope, and you can maintain a full overview of all customer workloads in one migration project.

 4. When ready, proceed with the migration by selecting the delegated customer subscription as the target destination for replicating and migrating the workloads.
 The newly created resources will exist in the customer subscription, while the assessment data and resources pertaining to the migration project will remain in the managing tenant.